AWARD-WINNING NEW WRITING

 George is an actor and director.

 On stage his acting credits include Unscorched (Papatango at the Finborough Theatre), Batman in Batman Live (World Arena Tour), Romeo and Juliet (Middle Temple Hall), The Importance of Being Earnest (Theatre Royal Bath/West End), Christmas Reloaded (Papatango at the Old Red Lion Theatre) and Potentials (Papatango at the Tristan Bates Theatre).
-Television includes Which is Witch?
+Television includes Endeavour and Which is Witch?

 As Director his credits include Leopoldville (Papatango at the Tristan Bates Theatre) and Angel (Papatango at the Pleasance Islington and the Tristan Bates Theatre).